knative/docs/serving/README.md

 See the [Knative Serving Issues](https://github.com/knative/serving/issues) for a full list of known issues.

-* **No support for TLS** - Currently the Knative Serving components do not support TLS connections for inbound HTTPS traffic.
-See [#537](https://github.com/knative/serving/issues/537) for more details.

 ## Observability

 * [Installing Logging, Metrics and Traces](./installing-logging-metrics-traces.md)